-Schedule of Findings and Questioned Costs Year ended December 31, 2018
+Schedule of Findings and Questioned Costs

 Health Plans' and Hospitals' policies and procedures did not operate effectively to recognize the impact of HPS' qualified opinion related to a systems access issue with terminated employees and contractors.

 This deficiency resulted in a risk that data could be manipulated or errors or irregularities could occur as a result of terminated HPS employees or contractors inappropriately accessing HPS' systems.